LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Stop notebooks when not use to not incur charges
   * Terminate session deployments when not in use to not incur charges

+#### SageMaker Serverless Inference
+  * Introduced for 2022
+  * Specify your container, memory requirement, concurrency requirements
+  * Underlying capacity is automatically provisioned and scaled
+  * Good for infrequent or unpredictable traffic; will scale down to zero when there are no requests.
+  * Charged based on usage
+  * Monitor via CloudWatch
+    * ModelSetupTime, Invocations, MemoryUtilization

+#### Amazon SageMaker Inference Recommender
+  * Recommends best instance type & configuration for your models
+  * Automates load testing model tuning
+  * Deploys to optimal inference endpoint
+  * How it works:
+    * Register your model to the model registry
+    * Benchmark different endpoint configurations
+    * Collect & visualize metrics to decide on instance types
+    * Existing models from zoos may have benchmarks already
+  * Instance Recommendations
+    * Runs load tests on recommended instance types
+    * Takes about 45 minutes
+  * Endpoint Recommendations
+    * Custom load test
+    * You specify instances, traffic patterns, latency requirements, throughput requirements
+    * Takes about 2 hours

 #### SageMaker Inference Pipelines
   * Linear sequence of 2-15 containers
   * Any combination of pre-trained built-in algorithms or your own algorithms in Docker containers